 Las Vegas Strip Gaming Revenue Climbs 8.2% Amid Persistent Tourism Decline

-Casinos in Nevada posted $1.35billion in gross gaming revenue (GGR) in October 2025, up slightly from the $1.28bn reported a year earlier.
+Casinos in Nevada posted $1.35 billion in gross gaming revenue (GGR) in October 2025, up slightly from the $1.28 billion reported a year earlier.

-That’s a 4.9% increase, according to figures released by the Nevada Gaming Control Board and it marks the 56th straight month that statewide gaming revenue has topped $1bn.
+That’s a 4.9% increase, according to figures released by the Nevada Gaming Control Board, and it marks the 56th straight month that statewide gaming revenue has topped $1 billion.

 Slots told a different story.
 Despite a 3.0% bump in slot handle on the Strip, overall slot win fell 2.4% year over year, underscoring the Strip’s growing dependence on premium, high-limit play to shield it from softer mass-market activity.

-October fits into the 2025 calendar pattern of baccarat boosting overall gaming figures, with similar spikes in February, July and August, and weakness in September due to a lower baccarat hold.
+October aligns with the 2025 calendar pattern of baccarat boosting overall gaming figures, with similar spikes in February, July, and August, and a weakness in September due to a lower baccarat hold.

 These gaming gains are occurring at a time when tourism appears to be weakening.
 The Las Vegas Convention and Visitors Authority reported 3.4 million visitors in October, down 4.4% and marking the tenth consecutive month of declining visitation.